Course

 and adds behavior before and after its execution.

-With these prerequisites out of the way, let's go ahead and create a simple decorator that will convert a sentence to uppercase.
+Let's go ahead and create a simple decorator that will convert a sentence to uppercase.
 We do this by defining a wrapper inside an enclosed function.
 As you can see it very similar to the function inside another function that we created earlier.

 def uppercase_decorator(function):